Catalog Description

 Writing, Problem Solving or Performance

-1. Assignment: Analysis of an editorial.
-Using a recent newspaper or periodical, students will select an editorial and address the following questions in an essay: What is the argument (claim) the author is making?
+Using a recent newspaper or periodical, students will select an editorial and address the following questions: What is the argument (claim) the author is making?
 Who is the target audience for the argument?
 What is the structure of the argument (statement and proof)?
 How is the evidence presented?
 What type of reasoning is used to connect the evidence to the claim?
 What types of appeals (logical, emotional, psychological) is the author using to persuade his target audience?
 How does the author establish his or her credibility?
 Finally, diagram the argument using Toulmin's Model of Argument.
-2. Assignment: Deliberation brief.
 After determining the debate proposition, each student will select and research one viewpoint of the issue and write a deliberation brief.
 Debate components will be covered including a fact, value or policy proposition, designation of the central issues, delineation of commonplaces shared with opponents, and definition of key terms.
 The brief will also contain all the claims the student plans to advance in the debate as well as relevant support and evidence, and an outline of all underlying values and assumptions.
 Finally, each student will assess the standpoint, power and perspective for each advocate involved in the debate.
 After each student has a brief prepared, students will enter into a deliberation over the issue.
 When the deliberation is complete, students will write an analysis of the issue including both, or all, viewpoints.
 In the analysis, students will evaluate their performance and describe any alterations or significant changes they may have made in their perspective of the issue as a result of the deliberation.

 Other (Term projects, research papers, portfolios, etc.)